 The German Shepherd is popular across the world—and it only makes sense that they would also be popular in France.
 This breed is so popular largely because they are very people-oriented and obedient.
 However, they can turn out very protective if they are not raised properly.
 It is vital that they are properly socialized to avoid overly protective instincts.

 Therefore, while these dogs are quite popular, we don’t necessarily recommend them to all dog owners.
-They are best for those that want to do plenty of training and obedience courses.
+They are best for those who want to do plenty of training and obedience courses.

 6. Labrador Retriever